Medically reviewed by Drugs.com. Last updated on Aug 1, 2020.

-The HHV-8 virus has also been linked to the development of Kaposi's sarcoma, a cancerous tumor of the blood vessel walls that can be a complication of HIV/AIDS.
-Studies have found that HHV-8 is present in HIV-positive people who have Castleman disease, and in 40 to 50 percent of HIV-negative people with Castleman disease.
+The HHV-8 virus has also been linked to the development of Kaposi's sarcoma, a cancerous tumor that can be a complication of HIV/AIDS.
+Studies have found that HHV-8 is present in nearly all HIV-positive people who have Castleman disease, and in about half of HIV-negative people with Castleman disease.

-Castleman disease can affect anyone.
+Castleman disease can affect people of any age.
 But the average age of people diagnosed with unicentric Castleman disease is 35.
 Most people with the multicentric form are in their 50s and 60s.
 The multicentric form is also slightly more common in men than in women.

-Complications of multicentric Castleman disease can be life-threatening and may include:
+Treatment options for multicentric Castleman disease may include:

 You may be referred to a doctor who specializes in treating blood disorders (hematologist).

 What you can do